Sensitivity of Neutron Star Observations to Three-nucleon Forces: Modelling Nuclear Dynamics Beyond Nuclear Density

 where $m$ and $p_i$ denote the mass and momentum of the $i$-th nucleon, respectively.
 Interactions between matter constituents are driven by the nucleon-nucleon (NN) potential $v_{ij}$\textemdash providing an accurate description of the two-nucleon system in both bound and scattering states\textemdash supplemented by the three-nucleon (NNN) potential $V_{ijk}$, whose inclusion is needed to implicitly take into account the occurrence of processes involving the internal structure of the nucleon.
 As a consequence, the role of NNN interactions is expected to become more and more important with increasing density.

 Starting from Eq.~\eqref{math:hamil}, a number of different EOSs have been obtained using both different Hamiltonian models and different many-body techniques to calculate the ground state energy of nuclear matter as a function of baryon density.
-Purely phenomenological Hamiltonians, fitted to the properties of two- and three-nucleon systems, have been shown to provide a remarkably accurate account of the ground and low-lying excited states of nuclei with mass number $A \leq 12$~\cite{QMC}.
+Purely phenomenological Hamiltonians, fitted to the properties of two- and three-nucleon systems, have been shown to provide a remarkably accurate account of the energies of the ground and low-lying excited states of nuclei with mass number $A \leq 12$, as well as of their radii~\cite{QMC}.
 In addition, they allow to reproduce the empirical value of the equilibrium density of isospin-symmetric matter (SNM); see, e.g., Ref.~\cite{APR}

 Over the past two decades, a great deal of attention has been given to a novel generation of nuclear Hamiltonians, derived using the formalism of Chiral Effective Field Theory ($\chi$EFT).
 Within $\chi$EFT, the nuclear potentials are obtained from effective Lagrangians comprising pion and nucleon degrees of freedom, constrained by the chiral symmetry of strong interactions.
 The main advantage of this approach is the capability to determine two- and many-nucleon potentials in a fully consistent fashion.
-However, being based on a low momentum expansion its applicability is inherently limited to densities $\lesssim 2\varrho_0$~\cite{Benhar:IJMPE,Essick2020}, with $\varrho_0 = 0.16 \ {\rm fm}^{-3}$ being the saturation density of SNM.
+However, being based on a low momentum expansion its applicability is inherently limited to densities $\lesssim 2\varrho_0$, with $\varrho_0 = 0.16 \ {\rm fm}^{-3}$ being the saturation density of SNM~\cite{Benhar:IJMPE,Essick2020}.

 In this study, we have considered purely phenomenological Hamiltonians, which are expected to be best suited to describe the properties of nuclear matter in the density region extending up to $\sim 5 \varrho_0$, relevant to NS applications.
-The reference line of our analysis is the Hamiltonian employed to obtain the APR EOS~\cite{Akmal:1997,APR}, based on the Argonne $v_{18}$ NN potential~\cite{AV18} (AV18) and the Urbana IX NNN potential~\cite{UIX_2,UIX_1} (UIX).
+The reference line of our analysis is the Hamiltonian comprising the Argonne $v_{18}$ NN potential~\cite{AV18} (AV18) and the Urbana IX NNN potential~\cite{UIX_2,UIX_1} (UIX), which has been employed to obtain the APR EOS~\cite{Akmal:1997,APR}.